neelpatkar007/CO3095-Group-16-Music-Player-Application/Evidence/CM/Tag Log.md

 ---

-## 3. Tag Creation
+## 3. Tag Creation & Maintenance

 1. All acceptance criteria for the sprint are met and verified.
+2. The tag cannot be created directly on untested branches.
 2. 85 %+ coverage across all test types.
 4. Merge all approved feature branches.
 5. Create the tag (using `git tag` command)
+6. Record the tag in this file
+7. Retrospective changes must generate a new patch tag (e.g., v0.2.1).